Augmenting unit test suites from integration tests: Test augmentation method

-Assume that $AST_t$, $AST_C$ be the AST representations of the test case $t$ and the target component $C$.
-Let $p = (n_0, n_1,\ldots, n_t)$ be a seed execution path corresponding to the execution of a test case $t$.
-Moreover, let $n_k \in p$ be a statement that involves a call site $s_{i,j}$ to a dependency $d_i \in D$.
-In this section, we will specify the algorithm for generation of a test case corresponding to $s_{i,j}$.
-The procedure can be repeated across all seed paths and their respective call sites of target component dependencies, leading to an augmented test suite with several unit tests.
-The current version of the manuscript includes an outlined version of the method, while the full detail of the algorithms is available in the full text of the respective publication.
+Assume that $AST_t$, $AST_C$ be the AST representations of an integration test $t$ and the target component $C$.
+Let $p_t = (n_0, n_1,\ldots, n_t)$ be a seed execution path corresponding to the execution of the test case $t$.
+The test case generation algorithm receives $AST_t$, $AST_C$, $p_t$ as input, and returns a set $L_G$ comprising the AST representations of generated test cases.
+The steps of the test generation algorithm are outlined below: